mgeide/udacity_dsnd/LANL/README.md

 $ jupyter lab

-Oopen blog_winevents.ipynb using a Python 3 kernel.
+Open blog_winevents.ipynb using a Python 3 kernel.
 Recommend using Anaconda to have all of the packages installed.
 Additional packages beyond those in Anaconda:

 $ conda install wget